witheve/rfcs/proposed/syntax.md

 party.burgers := total-burgers
 ```

-Sets the `burgers` attribute on the `party` object to the value `total-burgers`.
+sets the `burgers` attribute on the `party` object to the value `total-burgers`.
 An exception to this is when the value is a tag or name.
 In either case, you don't have to specify an attribute on the right hand side.
 For example, the following adds the tag `#invited` to the `friend` object.

 ```
 friend += #invited
 ```

 Mutations follow set semantics.
 If an attribute exists on an object, using `+=` will just add it to the set.
-For instance, if `person.age = {10}`, and `person.age += 20`, then `person.age = {10, 20}` (note, the curly braces are not part of the syntax, but are a standard way of indicating a set).
+For instance, if `person.age = {10}`, and `person.age += 20`, then `person.age = {10, 20}` (note: the curly braces are not part of the syntax, but are a standard way of indicating a set).

 ###### Merge

 Merge works differently from the other three operators.
-The purpose of the merge operator is to merge two objects together i.e. you're taking the set union of the objects.
+The purpose of the merge operator is to merge two objects together, i.e. you're taking the set union of the objects.
 On the left hand side, you just provide an object handle.
 On the right hand side, you provide a new object.
-For instance
+For instance:

 ```
 guest <- [burgers: 3]
 ```

-This merges the new object into guest, setting burgers to 3.
+This merges the new object into `guest`, setting `burgers` to `3`.

 ##### Commit vs. Bind

 We have two fences for the `action` phase, with differing semantics.
-The `commit` fence, tells Eve that any object behind the fence should persist in the database, even if the supporting data in the `match` phase is removed.
+The `commit` fence tells Eve that any object behind the fence should persist in the database, even if the supporting data in the `match` phase is removed.
 For example:

 ```
 match